Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 confidence limits are too narrow
 (Fig. \@ref(fig:difference-accuracy-reliability)).

-Ideally, we aim to produce prediction, and prediction error, maps that are both accurate and realistic; or at least realistic.
+Ideally, we aim to produce prediction and prediction error maps that are both accurate and realistic (or at least realistic).
 For a review of methods for assessment of uncertainty in soil maps refer to @goovaerts2001geostatistical [pp.3–26] and/or @Brus2011EJSS.